BaLaurent/sms-man-wrapper/README.md

 # sms-man-wrapper
 Python wrapper for sms-man.com

+#Installation
+For the moment sms-man-wrapper isn't available to pypi (i'm working on it) so to be able to use it download smsman.py in the folder where you need it then import it

 # Usage
 To use this module register an account on [sms-man.com](https://sms-man.com/?ref=7J4fAfTCYsSA) here you can grab your API key